Families of Boeing crash victims renew push for FAA changes

 “It's just really hard to read these things," she said.
 “You wish you could reach back in time and change it so Samya could be alive and the other people could be alive.”

 Michael Stumo said the email made him more certain that top FAA officials, particularly the head of the agency's safety office, must go.
-He said the couple will make that request to Buttigieg.
+The couple and their son asked Buttigieg to remove at least four officials including Dickson and the head of the FAA's aviation safety office.

+The Transportation Department and the FAA declined to comment.
+So did the FAA, other than pointing to previous comments including a video Dickson made in November, when he announced the end of the 20-month grounding of the Max.
+Dickson said changes demanded by his agency fixed the problems that played a role in the crashes, and added that he was “100% comfortable with my family flying on it.”

+In December, Congress approved changes in FAA's process for certifying new planes.
+The FAA will still rely on Boeing engineers to make critical safety assessments, but will be able to choose those employees and communicate directly with them.

 “The truth is that 346 people are now dead because Boeing cut corners, lied to regulators, and simply considers this the cost of doing business,” said Yalena Lopez-Lewis, whose husband Antoine Lewis, died on the Ethiopian plane.